Scattering Spectra Models for Physics: Numerical Results

 The shell binning is defined as follow.
 We first divide the Fourier space into 10 annuli with the frequencies linearly spaced from 0 to $0.4$ cycles/pixel.
 Then, we average the power and poly spectra coefficients coming from the same annulus combinations.
 For instance, the power spectrum yields:

 To decorrelate the information from the power spectrum and higher orders, we normalized the binned bi- and tri-spectra by $P[i]$:

 where the $k_n$ $d$-dimensional wave-vectors are respectively averaged in the $i_n^\text{th}$ frequency annuli, and satisfy $\sum_n k_n = 0$.
 To clearly reveal the diversity of different type of physical fields, the trispectrum $\bar T$ coefficients shown in Fig.~\ref{fig:polyspectra} are subtracted by the reference value of Gaussian white noise, evaluated numerically on 1000 independent realizations.
-Details about the numbers and the ordering of $\bar B$ and $\bar T$ are given in appendix~\ref{app:poly}.
+Details about the numbers and the ordering of $\bar B$ and $\bar T$ are given in supplementary material~E.